-If the student attends a Regular Early Childhood Program at least 10 hours/600 or more minutes per week, refer to the criteria listed under Instruction 3, titled "Reporting Special Education and Related Services Environment," to identify which of Codes 30 or 31 best represents the environment in which the student receives the majority of hours of special education and related services.
+If the student attends a Regular Early Childhood Program at least 10 hours/600 or more minutes per week, refer to the criteria listed under the section titled "Reporting Special Education and Related Services Environment" to identify which of Codes 30 or 31 best represents the environment in which the student receives the majority of hours of special education and related services.

 Codes 32 and 33 are for students attending a Regular Early Childhood Program less than 10 hours/599 minutes or less per week.
-Refer to the criteria listed in Instruction 3 to identify which of Codes 32 or 33 best represents the environment in which the student receives the majority of hours of special education and related services.
+Refer to the section titled "Reporting Special Education and Related Services Environment" to identify which of Codes 32 or 33 best represents the environment in which the student receives the majority of hours of special education and related services.